JonBa85/Java-container/README.md

 ```
 **Step 5**

-Create a Dockerfile in the <projecct path>\build\lib folder to build the docker image.
+Create a Dockerfile in the <projecct path>\build\lib folder to build the docker image from.
 ```
 FROM java:8
 MAINTAINER JonBall